How to build a "running survival kit" - Orange Mud, LLC

 Step three: Start packing.

 Some basic first aid is a good place for most people to start – no one is immune from injury.
 A few bandages, some first aid ointment, moleskin, and painkillers are a good start for most kits.
 If your medicine cabinet doesn’t have everything you need, a simple store-bought wilderness first aid kit should have many of these items in single-use portions.
 From there, pack according to your needs.
 Think about your specific concerns when adding items: temperature control (space blanket), directional assistance (compass), alerting others (signaling mirror, wilderness whistle), and so on.
-The best part about creating your own survival kit is that it can evolve with every outing.
+The best part about creating your own trail running survival kit is that it can evolve with every outing.
 If something doesn’t work well for you, swap it out for something else.
 Experiment and see what suits you best.

 Step four: Try it out.